SearchAnything browser hijacker removal instructions

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 Shield My Searches, SearchStreams and Online Forms Hub are the names of other browser hijackers.
-As a rule, such apps are designed to promote address of some fake search engine and gather various information.
-Also, most of them are advertised as useful, legitimate apps that supposed to improve browsing experience, deliver various features, etc. Nevertheless, it is common that browser hijackers are useless (do not deliver any value) and cause various problems.
-Therefore, if Shield My Searches or any other app of this type is installed on a browser and/or operating system, then it should be uninstalled from it immediately.
+Generally, these apps promote the address of a fake search engine and gather various information.
+Most are advertised as useful, legitimate apps that supposedly improve the browsing experience, deliver various features, etc. In fact, browser hijackers are useless (do not deliver any value) and simply cause problems.
+Therefore, remove Shield My Searches and any other apps of this type from the browser and/or operating system immediately.

 How did SearchAnything install on my computer?

-It is common that developers include browser hijackers or other PUAs of other types in download and/or installation setups of other, usually free programs.
-These apps are presented as additional offers, in most cases they are mentioned in setup's "Advanced", "Custom" and other similar settings.
-However, not all users check and and change those settings.
-By leaving default settings unchanged users allow for various PUAs to be downloaded and/or installed alongside with other, intentionally downloaded and/or installed programs.
+Commonly, developers include browser hijackers, or other PUAs, into the download/installation set-ups of other (usually free) programs.
+These apps are presented as "additional offers" in "Advanced", "Custom" or other similar settings.
+Many users fail to check and change these settings, thereby allowing PUAs to be downloaded and installed together with other, intentionally downloaded and/or installed programs.
 This distribution method of software is known as "bundling".
-Also, PUAs can get downloaded and/or installed through deceptive advertisements that are designed to execute certain scripts.
-However, it happens only when users click those ads.
+PUAs are also downloaded and installed through deceptive advertisements that execute certain scripts, however, this happens only when people click the ads.

-Third party downloaders, installers, unofficial pages, Peer-to-Peer networks like torrent clients, eMule, and other similar channels can be used as tools to distribute various PUAs.
-Moreover, they may be used to spread malicious programs too.
-Either way, all programs should be downloaded from official websites and via direct download links.
-Also, it is not recommended to complete downloads and installations without checking "Custom", "Advanced", "Manual" or other settings of a setups.
-Such settings often mention offers to download and/or install unwanted software.
-Intrusive advertisements on questionable, unofficial websites can open various potentially malicious websites or cause unwanted downloads, installations.
-That is why it is not safe to click such ads.
-Such ads can appear on legitimate pages too.
-If there are any suspicious, unwanted, unknown extensions, plug-ins and/or add-ons installed on a browser or programs of this kind installed on the operating system, then they should be removed right away.
-If your computer is already infected with SearchAnything, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacker.
+Third party downloaders, installers, unofficial pages, Peer-to-Peer networks such as torrent clients, eMule, and other similar channels are used to distribute PUAs.
+Furthermore, they might be used to spread malicious programs.
+In any case, all programs should be downloaded from official websites and via direct download links.
+Check "Custom", "Advanced", and "Manual" settings of all set-ups and decline offers to download or install unwanted software.
+Intrusive advertisements on dubious, unofficial websites can open potentially malicious websites or cause unwanted downloads and installations.
+Therefore, it is never safe to click such ads, which can also appear on legitimate web pages.
+Remove any suspicious, unwanted, unknown extensions, plug-ins and add-ons installed on the browser, and programs of this kind installed on the operating system.
+If your computer is already infected with SearchAnything, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.

-Notification saying that SearchAnything can read and change certain data:
+Notification stating that SearchAnything can read and change certain data:

 SearchAnything download page opened with Firefox

-Notification saying that SearchAnything can access various data:
+Notification stating that SearchAnything can access various data:

-Website which gets opened after installation of SearchAnything browser hijacker:
+Website which is opened after installation of the SearchAnything browser hijacker:

 Instant automatic malware removal: